nginx/unit-docs/source/configuration.rst

    Argument order is irrelevant: :samp:`key1=foo&key2=bar` and :samp:`key2=bar&key1=foo` are considered the same.
-Also, multiple occurences of an argument must all match, which means :samp:`key=foo&key=bar` matches this:
+Also, multiple occurrences of an argument must all match, which means :samp:`key=foo&key=bar` matches this:

    .. code-block:: json